dhabersack/islovely.co/_firetips/2020-06-29-rewriting-switch-statements-to-lookup-objects.md

 ---
-title: "Switch statement to lookup object"
+title: "Rewriting switch statements to lookup objects"
 tags: ["JavaScript", "readability"]
 ---
 Some switch-statements can be replaced with lookup-tables in JavaScript.
 If every `case` immediately returns a value, this pattern achieves the same in fewer lines of code.